mayankagg9722/zig/README.md

 work purposefully to facilitate spaces that align with their values.

-Please see the [Community](https://github.com/ziglang/zig/wiki/Community) wiki page for a public listing of social spaces.
+Please see the [Community](https://github.com/ziglang/zig/wiki/Community) wiki page for a public listing of social spaces.fasdf